jlimadev/aws-certification-cloud-practitioner-notes/notes/account-billing-support/README.md

   - Provisioned IOPS SSD: Provisionned amount in IOPS
   - Magnetic: Number of requests
 - Snapshots:
-  - Added data cost per GB of snapshot per month
+  - Added data cost per GB of snapshot per month (The added data storage by EBS Snapshots are added cost in GB per month to EBS pricing.
+Other EBS pricing factors are: Volume type, Provisioned storage volume, IOPS, etc.)
 - Data transfer:
   - Outbound data transfer are tiered for volume discounts
   - Inbound is free